Cleft Lip and Palate

 Collaboration

-Successful speech therapy involves a partnership between the community-based SLP (e.g., school, private clinic, etc.), the cleft palate team, and the child's parents and caregivers.
+Successful speech therapy involves a partnership between the community-based SLP (e.g., school, private clinic), the cleft palate team, and the child’s parents and caregivers.

-Collaboration between the community-based SLP and the SLP on the cleft palate team is essential to ensure optimal speech outcomes (Golding-Kushner, 2001; Peterson-Falzone et al., 2016).
+Collaboration between the community-based SLP and the SLP on the cleft palate team is essential to develop a treatment program and ongoing monitoring to ensure optimal speech outcomes (Bedwinek, 2010; Golding-Kushner, 2001; Peterson-Falzone et al., 2016).

 Models of collaboration vary and may change over the course of treatment, based on the needs of the individual and the availability of resources (Dailey & Wilson, 2015; Grames, 2004).
-Models include informal consultation, formal consultation, parallel service delivery, and co-provision of care (Lorenz, Mauksch, & Gawinski, 1999).
+Models include informal consultation, formal consultation, parallel service delivery, and co-provision of care (Lorenz et al., 1999).

 See Ruscello (2017) for a discussion of how the school SLP can use various models of collaboration in treatment.
 See also ASHA’s resource on collaboration and teaming.

-Speech difficulties associated with cleft lip and palate can persist into adolescence and adulthood and can have an impact on self-esteem and ease of communication in educational, social, and vocational settings.
+Speech difficulties associated with cleft lip and palate can persist into adolescence and adulthood and can impact self-esteem, quality of life, and ease of communication in educational, social, and vocational settings.

 Speech difficulties can persist for a number of reasons, including